p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

 - provide specification for CQL queries and type-level CQL schema with compile-time validation
 - provide the implementation based on datastax driver
-- improve and publish small macro library to extract information from traits and generate some trivial implementations (like pretty printers, dispatchers etc)
+- improve and publish small macro library to extract information from traits and generate some trivial implementations (like pretty printers, dispatchers etc).
+Some code fragments (not put into the project yet can be found at [](https://github.com/p-pavel/osgi-scala-maven/tree/main/modelling/macros/src/main/scala/com/perikov/cassandra/macros), along with some experiments on describing Cassandra native protocols at[](https://github.com/p-pavel/osgi-scala-maven/tree/main/modelling/cassandra/src/main/scala/com/perikov/cassandra/protocol/grammar)
 - capture some Cassandra usage patterns (like implementing caches...)
 - captue some general design and architecture patterns in modern software development that are repeated over and over again "by simple textual description".
 I'm talking things like event sourcing, CQRS, etc.

+If somebody interested in this area, I would be happy to collaborate, please contact me `pavel@perikov.com`

 My other areas of interest include OSGi and Scala, trying to do something with microservices catastrophe, provide tool to automate all aspects of targeting OSGi containers for deployment,